 The Global Output Routing feature allows channels to be routed or combined and routed to various destinations.
-For example, channels 1 to 8 can be routed to AES outputs, while channels 9 to 16 can be routed to Analog XLR outputs:
+For example, channels 1 to 8 can be routed to AES outputs:

 How do I keep the internal speakers muted and have audio only on the analog XLR outputs?